sarisarixchange/assetory/README.md

 DB_NAME

 ### 5. Database Initialization
-The system is designed to be self-configuring.

-Manual Step: Create the database instance through `CREATE DATABASE sarisari_db;` via psql.
+1. Create the database instance through `CREATE DATABASE sarisari_db;` via psql.

-Automatic Step: Upon the first run, the server will execute the `init.sql` script to automatically create the necessary tables (assets), columns, and indexes if they do not exist.
+2. Upon the first run, the server will execute the `init.sql` script to automatically create the necessary tables (assets), columns, and indexes if they do not exist.

 ### 6. Running the Server
 `npm start`